carlgogo/exoimaging_challenge/pages/subchallenges.md

-With the aim of creating a manageable competition, we will focus solely on detection of point-like sources (exoplanets).
+With the aim of creating a manageable competition, we will focus exclusively on the detection of point-like sources (exoplanets).
 Other tasks, such as the characterization of companions, the detection of extended sources, reference star differential imaging and the usage of metadata/telemetry, will be the subject of future editions of the challenge.

 This first competition will consider two sub-challenges focused on the two most widely used observing techniques: pupil tracking (angular differential imaging, ADI) and multi-spectral imaging (multi-channel spectral differential imaging, SDI).